The Association of Podiatric MedicineThe Association of Podiatric MedicineThe Association of Podiatric Medicine The Association of Podiatric Medicine

 We believe that it is important to educate the general public in Singapore on the importance of foot care and the role podiatry plays in the general health of our society.
 However public awareness alone is insufficient, for podiatry as a healthcare profession to grow in Singapore, we will need to guide young talents of tomorrow.

-We hold career talks to students in various pre-tertiary and tertiary institutions in Singapore, introducing the role of podiatry, as well as the myriad possibilities available for those who join the profession.
+We hold student-career-talks in various pre-tertiary and tertiary institutions in Singapore, introducing the role of podiatry, as well as the myriad possibilities available for those who join the profession.
 So reach out to us if you are a student interested in this course of study or if you are a school that is looking to invite podiatrists for a career talks.
 We would be happy to speak with you.

 Speak to Us